loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 $

-Where in #stlc variables range over terms and lambdas have binders for terms, System F additionally introduces variables ranging over types as well as binders for types.
+Where in #stlc variables range over terms and lambdas have binders for terms, the polymorphic lambda calculus additionally introduces variables ranging over types as well as binders for types.
 The environment $Gamma$ is no longer only a mapping from variables to types, it also includes type variables.
 Shown in @SystemF_rules are the rules for type abstraction and type application.

 #figure(
-  caption: [Type abstraction and type application rules in System F.], flex(prooftree(tabs), prooftree(tapp)),
+  caption: [Type abstraction and type application rules in polymorphic lambda calculus.], flex(prooftree(tabs), prooftree(tapp)),
 ) <SystemF_rules>